rimamedia/newsloom/FRONTEND_SETUP.md

 # Make the build script executable (if not already)
 chmod +x build-frontend.sh

-# Run the build script
+# Run the build script with default branch (main)
 ./build-frontend.sh

+# Or specify a different branch
+./build-frontend.sh develop
+./build-frontend.sh feature/new-login
 ```

 This script will: